 Difference between 360 Degree Feedback and Traditional Feedback

-1. Well-rounded approach: Most of the traditional review methods involve the individual employees getting feedback from their direct reporting authority or manager.
+Most of the traditional review methods involve individual employees getting feedback from their direct reporting authority or manager.
 360-degree feedback requires quality input from other additional sources like peers.

-3. It’s is a subtle mechanism: 360-degree feedback is an ingenious feedback mechanism to identify the strengths and weaknesses, rather than analyzing what did the employee do right or wrong.
+360-degree feedback is an ingenious mechanism to identify strengths and weaknesses rather than analyze what the employee does right or wrong.
 It gives a broader perspective to the organization to identify the areas of improvement for their employees.

 Advantages of 360 Degree Feedback

-1. Helps increase self-awareness: This feedback tool helps increase self-awareness within the employees.
-Since it’s an anonymous feedback process, honest feedback regarding the behavior of an employee is usually registered.
+This feedback tool helps increase self-awareness within the employees.
+Since it’s an anonymous feedback process, honest feedback regarding an employee’s behavior is usually registered.
 Employees can go through the feedback and mark their areas of improvement.

-2. Reduces blind spots: As the name suggests, 360-degree feedback is an overall feedback method that helps analyze strengths and weaknesses. it helps in reducing blind spots and increasing the efficiency of an employee.
-This feedback is the right way of exploring hidden strengths, as it’s not single directional and helps the employee identify their hidden talents.
+As the name suggests, 360-degree feedback is an overall feedback method that helps analyze strengths and weaknesses. it helps in reducing blind spots and increasing the efficiency of an employee.
+This feedback is the right way of exploring hidden strengths, as it’s not single-directional, and helps the employee identify their hidden talents.

-3. Helps build confidence: This feedback mechanism helps build trust and increase the morale not only of the employees but also of the leaders.
+This feedback mechanism helps build trust and increase the morale of the employees and the leaders.
 Leaders start to feel better about the organization and the people they’re leading when their efforts are noted.
-It effectively improves the decision-making capacity of the leaders as the feedback usually given constructively.
+It effectively improves the leaders’ decision-making capacity as the feedback is usually given constructively.

-4. Creates a better workplace culture: Although the process is anonymous, the feedback is provided directly to the employee by the manager and peers and vice versa.
-It helps reduce animosity towards each other and facilitates better workplace culture.
+Although the process is anonymous, the manager and peers provide feedback directly to the employee and vice versa.
+It helps reduce animosity towards each other and facilitates a better workplace culture.

-5. Fosters a culture of equality at work: According to a study, only 46% of employees in the U.S. feel they have a voice at work.
-Through this feedback, employees have an equal advantage of giving feedback to their leaders, managers, or peers.
-It insists, the employees have an equal say in the evaluation, and this promotes a culture of equality in the workplace.
+According to a study, only 46% of employees in the U.S. feel they have a voice at work.
+Through this feedback, employees have an equal advantage in giving feedback to their leaders, managers, or peers.
+It insists the employees have an equal say in the manager evaluation, and this promotes a culture of equality in the workplace.

-7. It’s a continuous improvement process: A 360-degree feedback survey is not a one-time process, where feedback is given and forgotten.
+A 360-degree survey is not a one-time process where feedback is given and forgotten.
 A regular feedback cycle helps both employees and their leaders improve themselves continuously.

 360-degree feedback is a tool that covers most aspects of the behavioral competencies of an employee or their manager or management.
-It is a system that promotes transparency in the system of feedbacks and reduces animosity thereby making it extremely popular amongst organizations.
+It is a system that promotes transparency in the system of feedback and reduces animosity, thereby making it extremely popular amongst organizations.